 I cannot guarantee this post or any advice I give will fix all your issues with auto-py-to-exe and PyInstaller.
 This tool allows you to select options and give data to be fed into PyInstaller, that means that a lot of the errors that occur will be raised by PyInstaller, meaning I can't go and change how it works.
 Typically though, errors brought up in PyInstaller are due to incorrect configuration, thus this post aims to help you fix anything set up incorrectly.

 If you have an issue that isn't mentioned in this post, chuck it in the comments below and I will look into adding it if we can find a solution.

 auto-py-to-exe is a project I made in my free time to make packaging Python scripts to an executable/bundle easier.
 The interface uses Chromes app mode and a small Python server in the backend.

 When the user presses "Convert .py to .exe", all the data in the interface is sent to PyInstaller and then the output from PyInstaller is sent back to the interface. auto-py-to-exe then cleans things up in the background when done (files/folders generated by PyInstaller) and allows you to find your project in the output folder in your current working directory.

-To install auto-py-to-exe, make sure you have Python 2.7 or above installed.
-Ideally you will also want Chrome installed but this is not a must; it will open in your default browser and the only thing different will be the interface size.
+To install auto-py-to-exe, make sure you have Python 3.4 or above installed.
+Ideally, you will also want Chrome installed but this is not a must; it will open in your default browser if Chrome is not found and the only thing different will be the interface size.
 Execute the following in the command prompt / terminal to install auto-py-to-exe:

 python -m pip install auto-py-to-exe